MelanieLinares/portfolio-new/site/content/post/new-creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

           Our hunger for hands-on knowledge did not stop with audit and delivery practice.
 I and another team member consulted with the sales team.
 We discussed how the team can prioritize accessibility when seeking to win clients and projects.
-The goal was to sell accessibility as <u>a new pillar</u> in all our offerings rather than an optional service."
+The goal was to sell accessibility as a new pilla</u> in all our offerings rather than an optional service."
   - type: fullwidth
     background: Blank
     content_options: